johannes-qvarford/advent-of-code-2017/README.md

 # Introduction

-These are my solutions for the [Advent of Code 2017 event link](http://adventofcode.com/2017).
+These are my solutions for the [Advent of Code 2017 event](http://adventofcode.com/2017).
 It's meant to show off my knowledge as a software developer and to use as code samples for job interviews.
 This year, I've chosen to write my solutions in php.